mkmat/Z1plus-code/README.md

 to see the description.
 A typical call is

         perl convert_vmd_data_to_proper_data.pl -data=MyLammps.data -dump=MyLammps.dump

+## Z1+ results exhibit periodic oscillations when analysing a sheared dump trajectory

+This problem was caused by a sign problem in the conversion from xlobound to xlo, and had been fixed.
+Download Z1+import-lammps.pl from the scripts directory and overwrite your existing Z1+import-lammps.pl located within in your Z1+ installation directory.
+There is no need to re-install Z1+.

 ## Error message: cp: target 'config.Z1' is not a directory